Aidan-Jared/NLP-Data-Featurization/readme.md

 ### Doc2Vect

 Here I decided to use two different systems, spacy and gensim.
 Spacy is a strong package for nlp and comes with its own general Doc2Vec model which I used to transform all my documents to vectors of a length of 300.
 Gensim is a package that includes tools to build your own Doc2Vec model.
-I personaly decided to set the vector size to be 300, the window to look at the 15 words infront and behind the word, only consider words that apear more than 5 times and to train over 800 epochs (Thanks to [This](http://www.aclweb.org/anthology/W16-1609) paper on Doc2Vec).
+I personaly decided to set the vector size to be 300, the window to look at the 15 words infront and behind the word, only consider words that apear more than 1 time and to train over 400 epochs (Thanks to [This](http://www.aclweb.org/anthology/W16-1609) paper on Doc2Vec and optimizing SQS).
 I used the training set to build this model and then transformed the traning and testing data.

 Because you can directly compare vectors here are 5 documents along with the most and least simular documents acording to Spacy: